 The monument to the three New York regiments of the Irish Brigade is south of Gettysburg on Sickles Avenue, just inside the Rose Woods.
-(39.797052° N, 77.245093° W; Google map; Tour map: Sickles Ave. at the Rose Woods)
+(Sickles Ave. at the Rose Woods tour map)

 About the monument to the Irish Brigade

-Father William Corby attended the dedication, held a mass for the veterans and blessed the monument.
+Father William Corby, a chaplain to the Irish Brigade, attended the dedication, held a mass for the veterans and blessed the monument.
 “We have unveiled this pile, and it will stand to perpetuate the fame of those heroes.
 To keep their memory green in the American heart, this Celtic Cross has been erected.
 It is an emblem of Ireland, typical of faith and devotion, and the most appropriate that could be raised to hand down to posterity the bravery of our race in the great cause of American liberty.”